CROSSINGTUD/CryptoAnalysis/README.md

 * **TypestateError**: The ORDER block of CrySL is violated, i.e., the expected method sequence call to be made is incorrect.
 For example, a `Signature` object expects a call to `initSign(key)` prior to `update(data)`.

 * **RequiredPredicateError**: An object A expects an object B to have been used correctly (CrySL blocks REQUIRES and ENSURES).
 For example a `Cipher` object requires a `SecretKey` object to be correctly and securely generated.
 * **IncompleteOperationError**: The usage of an object may be incomplete: For example a `Cipher`object may be initialized but never used for en- or decryption, this may render the code dead.
+This error heavily depends on the computed call graph (CHA by default)

 When the option `--reportFolder=<folder>` is chosen, CogniCrypt_SAST writes the report to the file `CogniCrypt-Report.txt` and additionally outputs the .jimple files of the classes where misuses where found in.
 Jimple is an intermediate representation close to the syntax of Java.